facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ## Defining the parameters

-The plugin supports 2 types of parameters: [Choices](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Choice) and [Scalars](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Scalar).
+The plugin supports two types of parameters: [Choices](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Choice) and [Scalars](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Scalar).
 They can be defined either through config file or commandline override.

 ### Defining through commandline override
 Hydra provides a override parser that support rich syntax.
 More documentation can be found in ([OverrideGrammer/Basic](../advanced/override_grammar/basic.md)) and ([OverrideGrammer/Extended](../advanced/override_grammar/extended.md)).
 We recommend you go through them first before proceeding with this doc.